 Ebury is one of the market leaders providing financial solutions to SMEs to simplify international trade.
 We led the Series A when there were offices in 2 cities.
 Ebury now operates in 20 countries and Santander acquired 50% of the business at approx 1B$ valuation in 2020, to help further accelerate its growth.

 The Payoneer payment platform is trusted by millions of customers worldwide and chosen by leading marketplaces.
 83North were the first institutional investor in the company and a close partner to its management team from 2007 when it raised its seed round.

 After months of analysis of food delivery in small-mid sized cities, we met Miki and his team at Wolt.
-They had built unique technology and a company culture, that ensured delivery economics could work in smaller and less competitive cities.
-Wolt completed a funding round in 2020 at a 1B Euro valuation
+They had built unique technology and a company culture, that ensured delivery economics could work in smaller and less competitive cities. in 2021 Wolt completed a $530M growth round.

 We build long-term relationships

 Dov is one of Israel’s most famous entrepreneurs.
 He invented the USB drive and sold his company Msystems for 1.6B$ in 2006.
 Our relationship with him started in 2001 during that ride.
 Dov is now the managing partner of Grove, an early stage VC firm, and we invest and look at deals together.
 We also meet for coffee at the same cafe for many years where we tell each other the same jokes for almost 20 years.